Eos: Lovers

 In spite of the goddess already having a husband in the face of her first cousin Astraeus, Eos is presented as a goddess who fell in love several times.
 According to Pseudo-Apollodorus, it was the jealous Aphrodite who cursed her to be perpetually in love and have an insatiable sexual desire because Eos had once lain with Aphrodite's sweetheart Ares, the god of war.
 The curse caused her to abduct a number of handsome young men.
-This explanatory myth was the reason offered for Eos' ravenous sexual desires, as this pattern of behavior was noticed by the ancient Greeks.
+This explanatory myth was the reason offered for Eos's ravenous sexual desires, as this pattern of behavior of hers was noticed by the ancient Greeks.

 In the Odyssey, Calypso complains to Hermes about the male gods taking many mortal women as lovers, but not allowing goddesses to do the same.
-She brings up as example Eos’s love for the hunter Orion, who was killed by Artemis on the island of Ortygia.
-Apollodorus also mentions Eos’s love for Orion, and adds that she brought him to Delos, where he met Artemis and was subsequently slain by her.
+She brings up as example Eos's love for the hunter Orion, who was killed by Artemis on the island of Ortygia.
+Apollodorus also mentions Eos's love for Orion, and adds that she brought him to Delos, where he met Artemis and was subsequently slain by her.
 The good-looking Cleitus was snatched and made immortal by her.

 Eos fell in love and abducted Cephalus, a son of Hermes, who is sometimes the same as or distinct from the Cephalus that was the husband of Procris, whom she also abducted.